lepidus/OASwitchboard/README.md

 ## Getting started

-### What your OJS installation needs

-Two standard OJS settings, normally already in place:

-- **Background jobs** running, so messages are delivered right after publication ([PKP Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/)).
-- **`api_key_secret`** configured, so your credentials are stored encrypted ([how to set one](https://forum.pkp.sfu.ca/t/how-to-generate-a-api-key-secret-code-in-ojs-3/72008)).

-Both are one-time, installation-wide settings your system administrator can set up.

 ### 1. Join the OA Switchboard

 Join the OA Switchboard as a participant by signing the Service Agreement, and you will be provided with a *userID* and *password* to use the plugin.
 To find out more, get in touch with the [OA Switchboard](https://www.oaswitchboard.org/).